nodists/nodist/README.md

 When a node is activated, nodist copies the version to `path\to\global-npm\node.exe`.
 This path may be altered using the **NODIST_PREFIX** env variable.

 As the global node version will be subject to change, `nodist` comes with its own node version and command line files.

+## What's with the name?
+The name nodist was chosen to emphasise the puristic approach of implementing a node version manager and is not to be confused with the term 'nudist'.
+It was never my intention to make a connection between these two subjects by giving this program a similar name.
+How, dare you!?

 ## Legal
 Copyright (c) 2012 by Marcel Klehr